Lovin’ Leptin: The Satisfaction Hormone

 Ghrelin Is the Gremlin: The Hunger Hormone

-When you’re stomach’s empty, it releases a feisty chemical called ghrelin.
+When your stomach’s empty, it releases a feisty chemical called ghrelin.
 This stimulates NPY.
 If you diet by deprivation, ghrelin secretion will increase and send more signals to eat!
 This obviously helps override your willpower, causing chemical reactions that give you little choice but to submit to cookies.

 Ghrelin also increases the release of the growth hormone (building you up and out).
 Your stomach secretes ghrelin in pulses about every half hour.
 This sends subtle impulses to your brain.
 When you’re really hungry (or dieting), the messages come every 20 minutes or so.
 And, they’re amplified.
 After long, your body can’t ignore the messages.
 It’s nearly impossible to fight the biology of your body.